Budget 2019: Roadmaps for trade associations and chambers, as part of strengthening partnerships

 SINGAPORE: More help, such as the development of multi-year roadmaps, will be available for local trade associations and chambers (TACs), as part of the Government’s focus to forge “deeper partnerships” within Singapore and across the world.

-This emphasis on domestic collaboration alongside maintaining global linkages, forms one of the key thrusts of Singapore’s ongoing economic transformation, said Finance Minister Heng Swee Keat in his Budget statement delivered on Monday (Feb 18).
+This emphasis on domestic collaboration, alongside maintaining global linkages, will form one of the key thrusts of Singapore’s ongoing economic transformation, said Finance Minister Heng Swee Keat in his Budget statement delivered on Monday (Feb 18).

 TACs, such as the Singapore Business Federation (SBF), can play important roles in developing industry-wide capabilities.
 They have also done well in helping firms build overseas partnerships, noted Mr Heng.